eocis-chuk/chuk-api/README.md

 utils.save(chuk_ds, "EOCIS-CHUK-L4-SQUIRRELPOP-MERGED-20231204-v0.1.nc")
 ```

-### Export a CHUK variable from NetCDF4 to geotiff
+### Export a CHUK variable from a NetCDF4 dataset to geotiff

 ```python
 from eocis_chuk_api import CHUKDataSetUtils